kevinslin/kevin-public/vault/res.books.cruicial_conversations.notes.md

 - read again

 # Concepts

-- crucial conversation
+### Crucial Conversation
 - stakes high
 - opinions vary
 - strong emotions

-- shared pool of meaning
+### Shared Pool of Meaning
 - common beliefs in which people are committed to (vs compliance)

+### Contrasting
+- eg. i know that you are good at what you do. i don't question that. i'm concerned about this decision though because it affects my child's future
+- > NOTE: don't water down your message, just give other side enough to be sure that they can actually hear you

 # ToC
 1. what's a crucial conversation